Checklist for Securing and Hardening your Server Environment

 - Examine Options for External User Access, including:

-- Require VPN and/or Reverse Proxy for external network connections
+- Require VPN, or Azure AD App Proxy, or Reverse Proxy for external network connections

 - Further blocks direct access to sensitive servers / data